atjn/easy-web-app-builder/README.md

-# Easy-WebApp
+# Easy-Web-App-Builder
-Easy-WebApp (EWAB) automates all the boring stuff you need to do when publishing a webapp.
+Easy-Web-App-Builder (EWAB) automates all the boring stuff you need to do when publishing a webapp.
 It will:

 - Generate icons in all necessary sizes and link to them in your html and manifest files.
 - Generate a serviceworker, allowing your site to run as a standalone app.